Opinion | Republicans have given Joe Manchin the perfect reason to end the filibuster

 Manchin is committed to voting rights legislation.
 He’s also committed to the idea that it must be bipartisan.
 What will Manchin do with what Republicans themselves have told him about the prospects for said bipartisanship?

-Manchin has a way forward here that does not entail listening to liberals. instead, it entails listening to a pair of moderates.
-One is an independent, and the other is from a Democrat from a state nearly as red as Manchin’s is.
+Manchin has a way forward here that does not entail listening to liberals.
+Instead, it entails listening to a pair of moderates.
+One is an independent, and the other is a Democrat from a state nearly as red as Manchin’s.

 It has mostly escaped notice, but these two senators — Angus King of Maine and Jon Tester of Montana — have moved a substantial distance toward filibuster reform.
 And voting rights — combined with the relentless Republican refusal to support new protections, even as Republicans in states pass voting restrictions everywhere — made them do it.